Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

 \section{Multitask Linear Regression}

-In this section, we study multitask linear regression under sparse heterogeneity.
-We consider $M>0$ tasks, each task $m=1, \ldots, M$ being associated with an unknown task-specific parameter $\beta^m\in\RR^d$.
-For each vector of covariates $X_t^m$ associated with task $m$, the label follows the linear model
+In this section, we study multitask linear regression under sparse heterogeneity with $M>0$ tasks, each of which is associated with an unknown task-specific parameter $\beta^{(m)}\in\RR^d$ for $m\in[M]$.
+For a covariate vector $x^{(m)}_i$ associated with task $m$, the outcome follows the linear model